smirarab/sepp/README.md

 ------------------------------------
 Summary
 ------------------------------------
 This repository includes code for SEPP, TIPP, and UPP.
+The three methods use the ensembles of Hidden Markov models (HMM) in order to address three different problems.

 Each of these related tools have their own README files .